LLNL/sundials/doc/arkode/SphinxDocs/guide/source/ARKStep_f_interface/Preconditioning.rst

 11. Problem resizing

-    If a sequence of problems of different sizes (but with similar dyanamical time scales) is being solved using the same linear solver (SPGMR, SPBCG, SPTFQMR, SPFGMR or PCG) in combination with the ARKBBDPRE preconditioner, then the ARKode package can be re-initialized for the second and subsequent problems by calling :f:func:`FARKRESIZE()`, following which a call to
+    If a sequence of problems of different sizes (but with similar dynamical time scales) is being solved using the same linear solver (SPGMR, SPBCG, SPTFQMR, SPFGMR or PCG) in combination with the ARKBBDPRE preconditioner, then the ARKStep package can be re-initialized for the second and subsequent problems by calling :f:func:`FARKRESIZE()`, following which a call to
     :f:func:`FARKBBDINIT()` is required to delete and re-allocate the